OSN Saturn: Operations

-The Saturn unit participated in the First Chechen War, including the storming of Grozny in December 1994-January 1995, and in the Second Chechen War.
+The Saturn unit participated in the First Chechen War, including the storming of Grozny in December 1994 to January 1995, and in the Second Chechen War.

 In summer 2000, Saturn officers protected PACE delegates during their visit to the Chechen Republic.

-Saturn participated in the hostage rescue operation in Kapotnya investigative isolation ward No.9 in September 2006.
+Saturn participated in the hostage rescue operation in Kapotnya investigative isolation ward No. 9 in September 2006.

 It provided protection and convoy support during both Mikhail Khodorkovsky cases.

-Saturn provide illegals program agent protection in Moscow.
+Saturns provide illegals program agent protection in Moscow.